launchableinc/hands-on-lab/HANDSON2.md

  $ docker run -e LAUNCHABLE_TOKEN=$LAUNCHABLE_TOKEN -v $(pwd):/workdir -w /workdir --rm cloudbees/launchable:v1.106.2 record session --build pts > session.txt
  ```

-When you record a new test session, Launchable will return a session ID, which is stored in `session.txt` file.
+When you record a new test session, Smart Test will return a session ID, which is stored in `session.txt` file.

-Now, let's have Launchable select the best set of tests to run for this test session.
+Now, let's have Smart Test select the best set of tests to run for this test session.

  ```
  $ LAUNCHABLE_TOKEN=<LAUNCHABLE_TOKEN> launchable subset --session $(cat session.txt) file > subset.txt